alphagov/govuk-developer-docs/source/manual/troubleshooting-vagrant.html.md

 ## vagrant-dns having updated vagrant

-If after updating vagrant, you get errors regarding vagrant-dns when provisioning the VM you will need to reinstall the vagrant-dns plugin:
+If after updating Vagrant, you get errors regarding vagrant-dns when provisioning the VM you will need to reinstall the vagrant-dns plugin:

     vagrant plugin uninstall vagrant-dns
     vagrant plugin install vagrant-dns